Lapoinol/P2N-v3-edm-uqam/doc/usage/web.rst

 -------------
 * This button allows you to download all the data directory in zip format to you computer file system (out of the docker machine).

-.. note:: You can also use an FTP client with the address patent2net.edm.uqam.ca, user p2n and no pass.
+.. note:: You can also use an FTP client with the address patent2net.uqam.ca.